OUR VISION & MISSION

 Piya often critically writes on contemporary Buddhist-related issues, and often speaks out against the misinformation, misuse and abuse of Buddhism.
 He sees Buddhism as a humanistic and life-affirming way to spiritual awakening, and has great faith in gaining it in this life.

 In his free time, he loves teaching his children and Ratna to think critically and enjoys the wonders of nature.
 [More info]

 Help us beautify the lives of others

-or (b) write your cheques to: “The Minding Centre”
+or (4) write your cheques in favour of “The Minding Centre”

 and mail them to: